-Obama to send cease and desist letter over pro-Trump super PAC's ad hitting Biden
+Obama lawyers send cease and desist letter over 'dispicable' pro-Trump super PAC's ad hitting Biden

 Former President Obama's team denounced an ad created by a pro-Trump super PAC Wednesday as "disinformation" and "despicable" for juxtaposing Obama's words about race with claims about former Vice President Joe Biden.

-Fox News has learned that Perkins Coie, the law firm representing Obama's office, plans to send a cease and desist letter to the super PAC.
+Perkins Coie, the Seattle-based law firm representing Obama's office, sent a cease and desist letter to the super PAC late Wednesday.
 Obama spokeswoman Katie Hill also called on South Carolina television stations to stop airing the ad ahead of the state's presidential primary on Saturday.

 WHEN BILL CLINTON WAS ACCUSED OF RACISM DURING SOUTH CAROLINA PRIMARY